 Both adapters and RAG chatbots still suffer the limitation of generating ‘one-sided’ answers based purely on the knowledge provided to them, without personalizing the response to the end user.

-This is a root cause of the lack of ‘cultural sensitivity’ and poor performance on ‘sociotechnical metrics’ by most chatbots.
+This is a root cause of the lack of ‘cultural sensitivity’ and may be a reason for poor performance on ‘sociotechnical metrics’ by most chatbots.

 In India, WhatsApp used on phones is accessible to women only at certain times in the day given that there is often a single phone in the household.